How to become a Chinese Translator?

 How do I get the translation project?

-One can complete the translations on computers with the help of software provided by many employers.
-As an effect, remote working is easy and possible.
+One can complete translations on computers using software provided by many employers.
+As a result, remote working is easy and possible.
 You can also work from any location in the world.

 Many translation service providers and companies employ Chinese language experts.

-Avoid spamming agencies after creating a list of people you want to contact.
+Avoid spamming agencies once you have compiled a list of people to contact.
 Instead, please spend some time browsing their websites.

 Likewise, if you intend to work as an independent translator, you will need marketing and business skills in the competitive freelance market.